The Best Infant Car Seat

 The best car seats give parents the best tools to keep their child safe, so we only considered seats that received above-average scores for overall ease-of-use and in the areas parents most commonly make mistakes (installation and securing the child).
 That gave us 18 above-average seats.
 Some brands had several car seats on the list — kudos to you, Baby Trend, Britax, Cybex, Chicco, and Graco.
 When looking at multiple seats within one brand, we gave preference to the ones that earned higher ratings from Consumer Reports and NHTSA.

 We did cut one brand, Combi, altogether when we saw this on the Combi Shuttle’s product page: “WARNING: This product contains ‘TDCPP’, a chemical known to the State of California to cause cancer."
 (Yikes.)
-After doing some digging, we learned that TDCPP, a type of flame retardant, is a known carcinogen.
-All car seats are federally required to be flame retardant, but TDCPP doesn’t stay in the foam or fabric of a seat — it is released over time and can be breathed in or absorbed through the skin.
+TDCPP, a type of flame retardant, is a known carcinogen.
+Save for the UPPAbaby MESA, every car seat on the market contains some kind of chemical flame retardant — but TDCPP doesn’t stay in the foam or fabric of a seat — it's released over time and can be inhaled or absorbed through the skin.
 With so many other options to choose from, we decided to play it safe.

 Perhaps the most intriguing discovery was with the Chicco KeyFit versus the KeyFit 30.
 The only spec difference between those two seats is the weight limit (the KeyFit’s is 22 pounds, while the KeyFit 30’s is — you guessed it — 30).
 According to the CDC's infant growth charts, boys at the 50th percentile for height and weight reach the height limit of both seats (30 inches) within a month of reaching 22 pounds.
 And the girls in the 50th percentile reach 22 pounds and 30 inches almost simultaneously.
 Best case scenario: Depending on how quickly your child grows, you maybe get an extra month or two of use out of it before you have to switch to a convertible car seat.
 We went with the cheaper option.